Transforming the biggest live entertainment venue of its kind between Newcastle and Leeds

 Anthony Dillon, managing director of Willmott Dixon in the North said:

-"It is fantastic to be working on the restoration of the Globe Theatre, breathing new life into a really iconic building for the community.
+"It has been fantastic working on the restoration of the Globe Theatre, breathing new life into a really iconic building for the community.
 We look forward to seeing it become a cultural hub once again for future generations to enjoy."

 Our teams’ expertise in restoring a number of local attractions across the country extends far and wide, including Darlington Hippodrome, Plymouth’s History Centre 'The Box' and the East Wing at Alexandra Palace.